top of page

 2. Provide a quick source of sugar: Rubbing a small amount of honey, strawberry jam, or a sugar-water solution onto their gums can help raise their blood sugar.
 Avoid force-feeding if they’re unconscious or struggling to swallow.

-3. Call your vet: Even if the symptoms improve after a quick sugar fix, consult your vet immediately for advice.
+3. Call the vet: Even if the symptoms improve after a quick sugar fix, consult your vet immediately for advice.
 Hypoglycaemia can recur if the underlying issue isn’t addressed.

 If your pet is unconscious, do not attempt to give sugar orally.
 Instead, seek emergency veterinary care straight away.